Bessouat40/photo-gallery-viewer/README.md

 - [ ] Add CLIP use for image filtering,
 - [ ] Add paging,
-- [ ] Application conteneurisation
+- [ ] Application conteneurisation,
+- [ ] Allow CLIP use when offline